docpad-archive/documentation/community/plugins.html.md

-## Admin Interfaces
+## Admin Interfaces & Importers

 These are plugins that provide an administration interface ontop of DocPad:

 - [DocPad Collections Editor](https://github.com/cauld/docpad-collections-editor) - A simple WYSIWYG editor for DocPad Collections
 - [MiniCMS](https://npmjs.org/package/docpad-plugin-minicms) - Adds an admin interface to DocPad
-- [Use GitHub or Prose with DocPad to create a Wiki](https://gist.github.com/balupton/5519403) - Tutorial on how you can setup DocPad as a Wiki
+- [Use Prose with DocPad to create a Wiki](https://gist.github.com/balupton/5519403) - Tutorial on how to use [Prose.io](http://prose.io/about.html) as an Admin Interface for DocPad

-## Importers
+We're also working very hard on improving support for importers.
+Importers allow you to import documents from external services into the DocPad database, allowing you to use whatever you want as an admin interface for DocPad.
+Eventually we will have importers for say Tumblr, WordPress, Joomla, whatever.
+Allowing you to use DocPad to write and render your website, and them to create and edit your content.

-These are plugins that pull in data from remote services and make them available as DocPad documents:
+So far we have created the following importers that pull in data from remote services and make them available as DocPad documents:

-- [downloader](http://docpad.org/plugin/downloader/) - Download (and optionally extract) files into your project
+- [downloader](http://docpad.org/plugin/downloader/) - Download (and optionally extract) files into your project, used in the [Twitter Bootstrap](https://github.com/docpad/twitter-bootstrap.docpad) skeleton to pull in [Twitter Boostrap](http://twitter.github.io/bootstrap/)
 - [repocloner](http://docpad.org/plugin/repocloner/) - Clone repos into your project, awesome for [creating wikis](https://gist.github.com/balupton/5519403)